MINT-SJTU/mint-sjtu.github.io/content/en/_index.md

       **News:**

-      - Welcome [Dr. Gen Li](https://reagan1311.github.io/) to our lab for a visit of several months.
+      - Welcome [Dr. Gen Li](https://reagan1311.github.io/) to our lab for a visit of months.